Precise theoretical prediction on branching fractions and polarizations of $D \to V V$ decays: Conclusion

 With the fitted nonfactorizable parameters, we predict the branching fractions and polarization fractions for 28 decay modes of $D \to V\, V$.
 Our results are in agreement with the current experimental data within uncertainties.
-For modes involving the $C-E$ amplitudes, such as $D^0 \rightarrow {\rho^0 \bar{K}^{*0} }$, and modes governed by $E$, like $D^0 \rightarrow {\omega \rho^{0}}$, the $S$-wave branching fractions are slightly smaller than those of the $D$-wave.
-This is in contrary to naive factorization estimations but agree with current observations.
-Regarding polarization fractions, only one data point, $f_L$ of $D^0 \rightarrow { \rho^0 \rho^0}$, is available for comparison with our theoretical predictions, and they agree well.
-Predictions for unobserved decay modes await for test by upcoming experimental studies, especially those with branching fractions in order of $10^{-3}-10^{-2}$, the $D$-wave dominated modes, and modes exhibiting $f_\parallel >f_L $.
+For modes involving the $C-E$ amplitudes, such as $D^0 \rightarrow {\rho^0 \bar{K}^{*0} }$, and modes governed by $E$, like $D^0 \rightarrow {\omega \rho^{0}}$, the $S$-wave branching fractions are slightly smaller than those of the $D$ wave.
+This is contrary to naive factorization estimations but agrees with current observations.
+The polarization fractions $f_L$ of $D^0 \rightarrow { \rho^0 \rho^0}$ is in well agreement with the experimental data.
+Predictions for unobserved decay modes await for test by upcoming experimental studies, especially those with branching fractions on order of $10^{-3}-10^{-2}$, the $D$-wave dominated modes, and modes exhibiting $f_\parallel >f_L $.
+We also calculate the $D^0-\bar D^0$ mixing parameters $y_{S,P,D}$ and $y_L$, which are of the order of $10^{-3}-10^{-2}$.